Fuzhou Jiangxi, China Travel Guide

 Lunar New Year (Spring Festival - Jan/Feb), Dragon Boat Festival (June), Mid-Autumn Festival (Sept/Oct) are major celebrations.
 Local festivals are mainly for residents.

-If your trip aligns with a major Chinese festival, be equipped for larger crowds and higher prices, but also for unique cultural celebrations.
+If your trip aligns with a major Chinese festival, be equipped for larger crowds and higher prices, but also for distinctive cultural celebrations.

-A local Chinese-speaking a tour guide can unlock cultural insights and access to local-only events.
+A local Chinese-speaking a tour an escort can unlock cultural insights and access to local-only events.

 After days of exploration, Fuzhou offers avenues for relaxation and wellness, from spas in hotels to traditional Chinese practices.
 Find ways to unwind and rejuvenate.

-Yoga and meditation retreats are not a prominent feature of Fuzhou tourism for international visitors.
+Retreats for yoga and meditation are not a prominent feature of Fuzhou tourism for international visitors.
 These are more common in specific wellness-focused regions or larger cities.

 Traditional Chinese Medicine (TCM) healthcare clinics are accessible in Fuzhou.
 You can find services like acupuncture, herbal medicine consultations, and Tui Na (Chinese therapeutic massage).